compsoc-edinburgh/website/_pages/knowledgebase.md

 ### Programming Club

+{% include pgclub.html %}

 It is quite possible to finish an undergraduate CS degree at Edinburgh without having done a huge amount of programming.
-Programming Club gives students very important practical skills that make young programmers into extraordinary programmers.
+Programming Club gives students very important practical skills that make novice programmers into extraordinary programmers.
 [Learn more...](/pgclub)

 ### Interested in becoming a programmer?